genome-nexus/genome-nexus/docs/Annotate-File.md

 	• https://hub.docker.com/repository/docker/price0416/nexus_bash

-The Dockerfile for nuilding this container is located in the Genome-Nexus repository at /containers/Dockerfile
+The Dockerfile for building this container is located in the Genome-Nexus repository at

+    • /containers/Dockerfile

 In addition to the above genome nexus repositories, the container builds the following: